YashvardhanG/MIT-App-Inventor-2/README.md

 <p align="center">
   <img src = "Images/Heart.svg" width="250" height="250">
 </p>
-A usual health app which calulates BMI, Steps, Calorie count and, further has some features.
+A usual health app that calculates BMI, Steps, Calorie count and, further has some features.
-<br>You may add new features, change the prexisting backgrounds and do whatever you want!
+<br>You may add new features, change the preexisting backgrounds and do whatever you want!
 <br>

 ### Memo